Expert medical and surgical care in Thailand

 Days 2–3

 Diet progresses from clear liquids to soft, pureed foods.
-Most patients are discharged on day two once they are swallowing comfortably and pain is well controlled.
+Most patients are discharged on day two once they are swallowing comfortably and pain is well controlled1,3.
 You receive detailed dietary instructions for the recovery period.

 Days 4–10